VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Additional Recommended Improvements

-## Improve Submittal of Land Surveys
+## Improve Submittal of Land Surveys to Vermont Land Survey Library

 The Vermont [Land Survey Library](https://maps.vcgi.vermont.gov/landsurveylibrary/) is a digital repository for land surveys maintained by VCGI as part of the Parcel Program but is maintained separately from parcel data.
 The library consists of a web map that displays the general location of a land survey with its related information (e.g., date of land survey, town name, and the name of the land surveyor) stored in a pop-up table.